2dm/inet/showcases/wireless/coexistence/doc/index.rst

 In INET, a radio signal, as a physical phenomenon, is represented by the analog model while it is being transmitted, propagated, and received.
 As the signal center frequencies and bandwidths of the 802.11 and 802.15.4 models are not identical, the dimensional analog model needs to be used, instead of the scalar analog model.
 The scalar analog model represents signals with a scalar signal power, and a constant center frequency and bandwidth.
 The scalar model can only handle situations when the spectrums of two concurrent signals are identical or don't overlap at all.
-When using the dimensional analog model, signal power can change in both time and frequency.
+When using the dimensional analog model, signal power can change in both time and frequency; more realistic signal shapes can be specified.
 This model is also able to calculate the interference of signals whose spectrums partially overlap.

+..
+Also, more realistic signal shapes can be specified using the dimensional model, both in time and frequency (as opposed to the flat signal shape used in)

-**TODO with the dimensional, more realistic signal shapes can be defined (the scalar uses a boxcar thing)**
+.. **TODO with the dimensional, more realistic signal shapes can be defined (the scalar uses a boxcar thing)**

 .. #whats a radio medium module?